geelen/css-components-demo/README.md

 ## Weird Idea #4 — Support all of CSS

 ...at least as much as possible.
 I'm happy to propose a new abstraction on top of CSS as long as **you can fall back to CSS when you need to**.
-I'm talking about tag selectors, pseudo-selectors, descendant selectors, media queries, etc. So, pseudo selectors:
+I'm talking about tag selectors, pseudo-selectors, descendant selectors, media queries, etc. So, I've defined a `nested` and `pseudo` function that take an initial argument and a list of `Rule`s and understand their place in the world:

 ```js
 import { elem, rules, nested, psuedo } from 'styled-elem'